 What size TV do you need?
 It’s a simple question, but finding the right size for you can be surprisingly tricky.
 There are a lot of factors to consider.
 How far away from your TV will you be sitting?
 Are you going to mount it on the wall?
 There’s also your budget to consider, but even if you’re your funds are limited, you can still get a whole lot of screen real estate at a bargain these days.
 We’ve got a few tips to help you find your own personal Goldilocks zone when it comes to TV size.

-Will it fit in my TV room?
+Will it fit in your TV room?

 How wide is the stand?

-How far are away will the screen be?
+How far are away will you be?

 Size vs. quality